UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 NAME           STATUS    VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE logging-es-0   Bound     pvc-4ad7258e-12a6-11e9-bc9d-fa163e12bba5   20Gi       RWO            tier2          2d
 $ oc edit pvc logging-es-0
+...
 ```
 `oc edit` causes the configration of the object to open in a text editor.
-Edit the size in the `spec:` section only:
+Edit the size in the `spec:` section only (do not touch the size listed under `status:`:
 ```
 ...
 spec: